idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/RadialReturnStressUpdate.md

 ```

 The `adaptive_substepping` parameter enables adaptive substepping, where the number of substeps is successively doubled until the
-return mapping model successfully converges or the maximum number of substeps is reached.
+return mapping model successfully converges or the doubled number of substeps exceeds the user specified maximum number of substeps.

 ## Writing a New Stress Update Material